hansontram/hansontram/README.md

       <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic"/>
       </a>
       </p>
       <p> Iron Maps is a gym finder for enthusiasts and strength athletes.
-We make it easy to find a gym with our curated directory of gyms.
-Users will be able to upload facilities to share with the community, and to give and receive feedback on their post.</p>
+We make it easy to find a gym with our curated directory of gyms.</p>
     </td>
     <td width="50%" valign="top">
     <h3 align="center">SupaCook Recipes</h3>